ChristopherCho/MultiNode-vLLM-serve/README.md

 # MultiNode-vLLM-serve
 Run vLLM serve commands on multi-node environment

 ## Requirements
 - slurm installed and executable on all nodes
 - shared storage mounted on all nodes by the same path

 ## Setup
+1. Clone the repository on the shared storage
+1. Navigate to the repository directory
 1. Copy `.env_example` to `.env` and set the environment variables
-2. Create a conda environment with the name specified in `.env`
+1. Create a conda environment with the name specified in `.env`
     ```bash
     conda create -n vllm-serve python=3.10
     conda activate vllm-serve
     ```
-3. Install the dependencies
+1. Install the dependencies
     ```bash
     make install
     ```

 ## Usage
 ```